Chapter 5: Micro Motifs

 The state updates are

-We will compute the transition matrix for two fixed inputs: and .
+We will compute the transition matrix for two fixed inputs: u=0 and u=1.

 Case u = 0: computing node-wise probabilities